microsoft/vscode-docs/docs/python/tutorial-flask.md

 ## Create and run a minimal Flask app

-1. In VS Code, create a new file in your project folder named `app.py` using either **File** > **New** from the menu, pressing `kb(explorer.newFile)`, or using the new file icon in the Explorer View (shown below).
+1. In VS Code, create a new file in your project folder named `app.py` using either **File** > **New** from the menu, pressing `kbstyle(Ctrl+N)`, or using the new file icon in the Explorer View (shown below).

     ![New file icon in Explorer View](images/flask/new-file-icon.png)

 1. In `app.py`, add code to import Flask and create an instance of the Flask object.
-If you type the code below (instead of using copy-paste), you can observe VS Code's [IntelliSense and auto-completions](editing.md#autocomplete-and-intellisense):
+If you type the code below (instead of using copy-paste), you can observe VS Code's [IntelliSense and auto-completions](/docs/python/editing.md#autocomplete-and-intellisense):

     ```python
     from flask import Flask